chantellcruz/chantellcruz/README.md

 Hi, I'm Chantell!
 =========================

-Full-Stack Java Web Developer (in training) & Photographer
+Full-Stack Java Developer (in training) & Photographer
 ----------------------------------------------------------

 I've been a professional portrait and wedding photographer since 2014.
 Creating my portfolio website, I found that I really enjoyed that process.
 Currently in the midst of a career shift, as I move to doing photography part-time.<br>